Lindblad and Bloch equations for conversion of a neutron into an antineutron

+where $n$ is the environment number density, $v$ and $k$ are the relative velocity and momenta of the neutron and the medium particles, $S_i\,\,(i=1,\,2)$ are the scattering matrices in the channels $|n\ran $ and $|\bar n\ran $.

-Equations (\ref{37}) and (\ref{38}) may be considered as Lindblad equation formulated in terms of the Bloch vector.
-The properties of the environment are assumed to be unchanged by the interaction with the two state system.
-Without further simplifications, e.g., dropping certain terms, the system of equations (\ref{38}) can not be solved analytically.
-In particular, to obtain (\ref{26}) from (\ref{39}), one has to drop the term $(d+\operatorname{Re}\Lambda)$ and $\gamma$.
-Then taking the second time derivative of $R_z$ and denoting $\operatorname{Im}\Lambda=\lambda$, one immediately arrives at
+Without further simplifications equation (\ref{43x}) for the Bloch vector can hardly be solved analytically \cite{42}.
+In particular, to obtain (\ref{26}) from (\ref{43x})-(\ref{44x}), one has to drop the term $(d+K)$ and $\gamma$.
+Taking the second time derivative of $R_z$ and denoting $\lambda=M=\operatorname{Im}\Sigma$, one immediately arrives at

 \be \stackrel{\cdot\cdot}{R}_z+\lambda\dot{R}_z+4\,\varepsilon^2\,R_z=0. \ee